Skip to main content

 Observation

-I noticed the GDB session printed the complete picoCTF flag string at the expected stack address, which confirmed the extracted value was the correct license key and could be submitted directly to the binary.
+GDB prints a complete picoCTF string at the expected stack address, which confirms the extracted value is the license key and can go straight back into the binary.

 Run the binary normally and paste the key read from GDB.
 The validator accepts it and prints the flag.